 On the morning of surgery, after you check into the hospital:

 - A nurse will insert an IV to give you medicine and fluids.

 - You may need an epidural catheter or spinal nerve block.
-These help reduce pain as you recover the first few days after surgery.
+This helps reduce pain as you heal the first few days after surgery.

-Based on the type of surgery you have, it may take four to 12 hours.
+Based on your type of surgery, it may take four to 8 hours.

 During the Whipple procedure, your surgeon removes the:

-- Head of the pancreas and lower end of the stomach, first.
+- Head of the pancreas and lower end of the stomach.

-- Duodenum, the first part of the small intestine.
+- The first part of the small intestine (the duodenum).

-- Gall bladder, part of the bile duct, and surrounding lymph nodes.
+- The gall bladder, part of the bile duct, and surrounding lymph nodes.

 The surgeon then joins the: